 Students undertake to comply with the internal order, health and safety regulations of the Lucerne School of Computer Science and Information Technology.
 Participants are responsible for taking out liability insurance.
 The Lucerne School of Information Technology accepts no liability of any kind.

 1. Use of personal data

-§1 The Lucerne School of Information Technology conforms to the applicable data protection legislation when handling the personal data of students.
+§1 The Lucerne School of Computer Science and Information Technology conforms to the applicable data protection legislation when handling the personal data of students.

-§2 By signing the application form, students consent to the Lucerne School of Information Technology processing and/or linking their personal data (e.g. first name, surname, matriculation number, ECTS credits, degree programme etc.) and photos for the purposes of planning, organisation, evaluation, funding, statistics, information, in-house learning platforms and classroom portraits.
+§2 By signing the application form, students consent to the Lucerne School of Computer Science and Information Technology processing and/or linking their personal data (e.g. first name, surname, matriculation number, ECTS credits, degree programme etc.) and photos for the purposes of planning, organisation, evaluation, funding, statistics, information, continuing education advice, in-house learning platforms and classroom portraits.
 This applies before, during and after the continuing or executive education programme.
 This includes the passing on of necessary data to the Federal Statistical Office.

 2. Use of third-party services

 By using third-party services such as University Sports etc., participants consent to their data being passed on for the administration of these services by the Lucerne School of Information Technology.
 Only data given voluntarily by participants as part of the registration process will be passed on to third parties.
 It cannot be ruled out, however, that data may be seen by others while being passed on by third parties.

 The CAS and MAS programme conforms to the applicable regulations in place at the start of a given continuing or executive education programme.
 We expressly reserve the right to make changes and/or amendments to existing regulations and to issue new regulations during the continuing or executive education programme.
 These shall apply for all students as soon as they come into effect.
 The regulations can be read online at any time and are available on request from the Lucerne School of Computer Science and Information Technology (Secretariat).